 Guide to finding the cheapest and best option for your international money transfers.

 Simply using your bank to transfer money is easy.
 The problem is it is expensive.
 Fortunately there are now many great alternatives that can save you money.
-For amounts less than $500/£250 – there are many options.
+For amounts less than $500/£250 – there are many easy to use options.
 Over $500/£250 and choosing a provider depends on the countries but money transfer companies are a great choice.

 The key is to choose the right option for your needs!